 - Apologize whenever appropriate.
 Not only does apologizing provide many opportunities for teaching moments, but it also gains trust, teaches humility, and heals or strengthens a relationship in a way nothing else can.

 - Set clear and healthy boundaries for your teen (agreements that they consent to ahead of time.)
 Teenagers will soon be out of the house and on their own, so it is important to involve them in making decisions and in setting limits.
 Giving them opportunities to practice skills in a safe environment will help build emotional muscles, and they will be better equipped to set limits for themselves and others.
 For example, when you need to set a curfew, involve your teen in the decision.
 Find a time that works for both you and your teen.
 Typically, when freedom is given responsibly, it is respected and adhered to.
 Boundaries with teens are another way to let them know you care.

 - Allow plenty of space for them to be themselves without taking too much distance.
 Even though teenagers are quick to push back our guidance, they still need constant love and reminders that we're always there for them.
 And even though youthfulness may make them feel invincible, they still look to us for direction.

 Parenting teenagers requires a focus on keeping your relationship with your teen strong and communication open.
 A strong, connected relationship will be a lifeline to them when they need support and a source of joy when they don't.
 No matter what the situation, it's just not productive to label teens as rebellious.
 Let's create families and communities where teenagers can thrive and grow into loving, responsible, contributing members of society.

-For additional reading, please see our article, "Keys to Turn Teen Defiance into Healthy Self-Esteem."
+For additional reading, please see our article, "Redirecting Teen Defiance into Healthy Self-Esteem."
 For support, contact us now or check out our parenting class on "Hacking the Teen Brain."